marioy47/blog-site/posts/js-functional-programming/index.md

 Data structures are not changed (by functions) instead new copies of the data are returned.

-In the _Declarative Programing_ example (the previous example) you could have seen that we only required constants and that we didn't need to overwrite any value.
+In the _Declarative Programming_ example (the previous example) you could have seen that we only required constants and that we didn't need to overwrite any value.

 Here is an example of mutability and immutability.